Interactive: How a simple tipi tent sparked 'hugely ambitious' plans for UK's first outdoor dementia centre

 Staff will work with local medical practices and GPs on the green health referral scheme, including NHS staff at the new Badenoch and Strathspey Community Hospital in Aviemore.

-The plans are still in the initial stages but will be progressed once key staff are recruited.
+The plans are still in the initial stages and new staff are being recruited.

 Meetings have already been set up with local GPs in September to discuss the proposals.